Our categories

 On plastics, you must carry out various preparation phases (flammable, sanding with a sponge, removing static electricity, degreasing), on metals you must deoxidize (remove rust by sanding) and degrease, on non-ferrous metals or even concrete, you must sometimes remove the rust with an acid solution.

-The bottom must be smooth and perfect, and free from imperfections.
+The substrate must be smooth and perfect, and free from imperfections.

 On painted surfaces in good condition, light sanding with a fine-grain abrasive (P800) is sufficient.